-Inactive or end-dated patients may be those previously paneled to a physician but have moved or changed physicians.
+Inactive or end-dated patients may be those previously paneled to a PCP but have moved or changed PCPs.
 These could also be patients who have had a chart created but have never had an appointment.
-Among other outreach efforts, PCCAs regularly contact those patients who have not had a visit within the past 3 years to confirm attachment and update patient statuses accordingly.
+Among other outreach efforts, PCCAs regularly contact those patients who have not been seen in extended periods of time to confirm attachment and update patient statuses accordingly.